mvmd-org/mvmd-site/docs/implementation/overview.md

 # Implementation Overview

 This section provides practical guidance for implementing MVMD in real-world applications.
-You'll find patterns, best practices, and examples organized by use cases to help you implement metadata for different scenarios.
+You'll find workflow-based implementation guides organized by use cases to help you integrate metadata effectively.

 ## Use Case-Based Implementation

-We've organized implementation guides based on common use cases rather than specific standards, making it easier to find relevant guidance for your particular needs:
+We've organized our implementation guides based on common use cases, making it easier to find relevant guidance for your specific requirements:

 ### Basic Asset Implementation